 What would you say to someone who doesn’t believe human-made climate change exists?

 One of the worst things about the way we live our lives right now is the extreme danger of methane emissions, which come from cars, but also from the millions of cows we raise for red meat consumption.
 Collectively these cows pump hundreds of millions of pounds of methane gas into the atmosphere daily.
 These gases are absorbed by the oceans, which makes the water more acidic, to the point where barnacles can’t even grow shells fast enough to protect themselves from being dissolved by the rising acid levels.
 This is the beginning of the death of an ecosystem which we rely on for every other breath we take.
+Thanks very much for joining us, James.
+I want to add that I personally appreciate the message behind Jupiter & Mars and I hope that message hits home with everyone who plays the game.
+Is there anything else you’d like to add as we wrap this up?

 The short version is if you don’t believe whether this is a real problem, then show me by breathing deeply from the tailpipe of a running car for a half hour and let me know how that works out for you.
 It’s but one of the myriad things that humans do to the planet that we could totally bring down to manageable levels.
 Why wouldn’t everyone want a solar or wind-powered existence?
 It’s clean and cheap.